Search StudySC for people, places, history, and ideas.

 Explore South Carolina through StudySC!
 Learn about your community, South Carolina history, and the people who have made a significant impact on the state and the world.

-Sumter County and its county seat, the city of Sumter, were named for Revolutionary War general Thomas Sumter (1734-1832), a resident of the area.
+Aiken County and its county seat, the town of Aiken, were named for William Aiken (1806-1831), president of the South Carolina Railroad.

 The beautiful Eastern Tiger Swallowtail (Papilio glaucus) butterfly was designated the official Butterfly of the State by Act Number 319 of 1994.
 The Eastern Tiger Swallowtail can be seen in deciduous woods, along streams, rivers and wooded swamps, and in towns and cities throughout South Carolina.

 (noun) - land set apart by the US government for the use of Native Americans.